 Inserts for different product formats

-Child-resistant or compliant structural designs
+Child-resistant / compliant structural designs

-Functional protection for concentrates, pre-rolls, and vape devices
+Protection for concentrates, pre-rolls, and vape devices

 A strong supplier should cover core packaging and retail-ready display solutions consistently across SKUs.